 - Use the switch user option to login into the new user profile and see how it works.

 Abstract of Solution 5: In this step, we are creating a new user account using a shortcut key and trying to see if this issue is specific to a user account.
 User account-related subjects can be resolved using a new user account process.

 - Boot the computer in advanced troubleshooting wizard -> Troubleshoot -> advanced option -> startup settings -> safe mode

 - Go to the search bar at the bottom left-hand corner, type “System Configuration,” ->enter

 - System Configuration window will pop up-> go to “Boot” tab -> under Boot options -> uncheck “Safe Boot” option -> apply-> okay

 - Restart the computer and see if you are still getting login screen loop error

-Abstract of Solution 6: Sometimes we have seen, the system automatically checks safe mode option on the OS, and it freezes on the login screen as system start files are unaware of such collision and hence when it recognizes it freezes at the point.
-Hence, starting the computer in safe mode and looking for this option and unchecking under system configuration Window will solve the problem.
+Abstract of Solution 6: Sometimes, we have seen, the system automatically checks the safe mode option on the OS, and it freezes on the login screen as system start files are unaware of such collision; hence when it recognizes it freezes at the point.
+Therefore, starting the computer in safe mode and looking for this option and unchecking under the system configuration Window will solve the problem.

 Solution 7 (Other options):